-Our PSHE and RSE sessions are designed to foster respect for others and for difference and educate pupils about healthy relationships.
+Our PSHE and RSE sessions are designed to foster respect for others and for difference, and educate pupils about healthy relationships.

 We believe that RSE should meet the needs of all pupils, whatever their developing sexuality, identity or home circumstances - this will include age-appropriate teaching about different types of relationships in the context of the law.
 Pupils will receive teaching about different types of families to avoid stigmatization of different family circumstances than their own. (families can include single parent families, LGBT parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).
 The aim of our PSHE and RSE curriculum at Bramhope is to ensure that every child feels represented in the lessons that we teach.
-Alongside representing a range of families and individuals, we also recognise protected characteristics throughout our lesson deliveries and ensure that we represent these through senarios and character descriptions.